pulumi/docs/content/docs/intro/languages/dotnet.md

 {{< langchoose dotnetonly >}}

-Pulumi supports programs written in .NET, because programs are just .NET, you may elect to write them in a .NET supported language.
-That includes C#, F#, or Visual Basic, in addition to your favorite tools such as build systems, linters, or test frameworks.
+Pulumi supports programs written in .NET.
+Because programs are just .NET, you can write them in a .NET supported language.
+That includes C#, F#, or Visual Basic and use your favorite tools such as build systems, linters, or test frameworks for development.

 ## Getting Started